fizzed/stork/README.md

 Linux-based systems via SSH.
 Installs a stork-based assembly tarball into a versioned directory structure on a remote system and handles restarting daemons as needed.
 The versioned directory structure allows rapid deployment with the ability to revert to a previous version if needed.
+Power users can combine with [Blaze](https://github.com/fizzed/blaze) for even more advanced deploys.

 ### Usage

-Command-line
+Command-line to traditional remote system

     stork-deploy --assembly target/myapp-1.0.0-SNAPSHOT.tar.gz ssh://host.example.com

+Command-line to Vagrant

+    stork-deploy --assembly target/myapp-1.0.0-SNAPSHOT.tar.gz vagrant+ssh://machine-name

 ### Overview

-Since this a "SNAPSHOT" version, a timestamp would be generated (such as 20141101121032 for Nov 1, 2014 12:10:32) and this application would be installed
+Since this a "SNAPSHOT" version, a timestamp would be generated (such as 20160401-121032 for April 1, 2016 12:10:32) and this application would be installed
 to:

     /opt/myapp/v1.0.0-20160401-121032